opf/openproject/docs/use-cases/safe-framework/README.md

 In OpenProject, all work is expressed as work packages of various types.
 In the context of SAFe, it already comes with **Epic**, **Feature**, **User story** and **Milestone** types out of the box.
 Depending on your needs, **Capability** and **Enabler** types can be easily created and configured.

-Apart from milestone (which has the particularity of having a single date), all types can be freely configured and new ones freely created.
+Apart from milestones (which has the particularity of having a single date), all types can be freely configured and new ones freely created.

 A work package type is a set of configurations: